Hone logo

 Key Requirements:

-• The function should accept a single argument: the Python object to be serialized.
+• The function must accept a Python dictionary as input.

-• The function should return a JSON formatted string representing the input object.
+• The function must return a JSON string representation of the input dictionary.

 Expected Behavior: